OhMyV33Nus

-Johnmar Villaluna (born July 20, 1994 in Antipolo, Rizal), professionally known as OhMyV33Nus, is a Filipino Mobile Legends: Bang Bang player.
-He plays as a mid laner for Blacklist International.
-He has also played for ONIC Philippines.
+Johnmar Villaluna, professionally known as OhMyV33NUS (pronounced "Oh My Venus"), is a Filipino Mobile Legends: Bang Bang player who is a current talent for the team Aurora MLBB.
+He utilizes the Mid Lane and Roamer positions.
+He has played for ONIC Philippines and most recently, Blacklist International.

 Early life

 Johnmar Villaluna was born on July 20, 1994, in Antipolo, Rizal.
 In his early years he often played video games for around 12 hours on average.
 As his family back then did not own a personal computer, he would often frequent internet cafés.
-His mother is an Overseas Filipino Worker in Japan and lived alongside with his grandfather and grandmother.
+His mother is an Overseas Filipino Worker in Japan and lived along with his grandfather and grandmother.
 Both her grandparents and mother had negative perception on gaming.

 He started playing role-playing games such as Ragnarok at age 13.
-He then shifted to playing WarCraft and Dota, when informal tournaments centering around these types of games became popular.
+He then shifted to playing Warcraft and Dota, when informal tournaments centering around these types of games became popular.
 Villaluna at a young age decided he would want to pursue a career in gaming.
-He started mobile gaming sometime between the period when he was 17 to 19 years old playing games such as League of Legends (LoL).
+He started mobile gaming sometime between the period when he was 17 to 19 years old playing games such as League of Legends.